OCTOBER 8 & 15, 2022

 - How patients understand adherence, and how their insights can be used in clinical practice

-This year the congress had regional satellite meetings to discuss key regional issues and explore insights into the regional drivers and solutions of non-adherence.
+The congress had regional satellite meetings to discuss key regional issues and explore insights into the regional drivers and solutions of non-adherence.
 There was satellite meetings from India, Brazil, the rest of Latin America, the Middle East, Turkey, Africa and Pakistan region (METAP) and the Asia-Pacific region.

 An exciting and innovative program